-"Monthly Earnings" means 1/12th of your annual teacher's contract salary in effect just prior to your date of disability.
-Annual salary is your total income before taxes.
-It is prior to any deductions made for pre-tax contributions to a qualified deferred compensation plan, Section 125 plan, or flexible spending account.
+"Weekly Earnings" means 1/52nd of your annual teacher's contract salary in effect just prior to your date of disability.
+Annual salary is your total income before taxes and any deductions made for pre-tax contributions to a qualified deferred compensation plan, Section 125 plan, or flexible spending account.
 It does not include income received from commissions, bonuses, overtime pay or any other extra compensation, or income received from sources other than your Employer.

-WHAT WILL WE USE FOR MONTHLY EARNINGS IF YOU BECOME DISABLED DURING A COVERED LAYOFF OR LEAVE OF ABSENCE?
+WHAT WILL WE USE FOR WEEKLY EARNINGS IF YOU BECOME DISABLED DURING A COVERED LAYOFF OR LEAVE OF ABSENCE?

-If you become disabled while you are on a covered layoff or leave of absence, we will use your monthly earnings from your Employer in effect just prior to the date your absence begins.
+If you become disabled while you are on a covered layoff or leave of absence, we will use your weekly earnings from your Employer in effect just prior to the date your absence begins.